-It’s raining, it’s pouring, and the kids are all screaming for something to do.
+It’s raining, it’s pouring, and your energetic kids (and adults) are clamoring to get out and about.
 Fear not, for INSPIRELLE is chock full of ideas for indoor activities in Paris.
-From creative workshops to stomping indoor playgrounds, we know where you can go to tame your wild bambinos!
+From immersive cultural experiences and unexpected museums to indoor playgrounds where you can literally bounce off the walls, we know where you can go to avoid going stir crazy!

 Escape the rain and plunge into the water world at the Aquarium de Paris located in the Palais de Chaillot at Place de Trocadero.
 Its darkly-lit rooms create the perfect ambiance for a mysterious tour of the large, underwater tanks with more than 100,000 species including clown fish, puffers, sharks and stingrays.
 With two cinemas screening documentaries and cartoons, as well as live entertainment on weekends and holidays, there’s plenty to keep you entertained for a couple hours.